Board of Directors

-A prominent thought leader, Mr. Barrenechea has capitalized on his extensive experience in information technology to formulate his 2020 Agenda vision that will help organizations prepare for the digital transformation that will be taking place by the year 2020.
-This concept forms the foundation for his upcoming book, 2020: Are you ready!
+A prominent thought leader, Mr. Barrenechea has capitalized on his extensive experience in information technology to formulate his vision to enable the digital world to help organizations simplify, transform, and accelerate their business for success.
+This concept forms the foundation for his most recent book, Digital: Disrupt or Die.

 Before joining OpenText, Mr. Barrenechea was President and Chief Executive Officer of Silicon Graphics International Corporation (SGI), where he also served as a member of the Board.
+A pioneer of Technical Computing, Mr. Barrenechea defined and distinguished the new market from Business Computing and established SGI as one of its leaders.
 During his time at SGI, he led the company’s strategy and execution.
 His role included transformative acquisition of assets as well as penetrating diverse new markets and geographic regions.